cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 Eddies have 20 Hit Points, like players do.

-In every combat phase, Eddies go before players, draw a 5 card hand, and can play _only two cards out of the five_, discarding the other three.
+In every combat phase, Eddies go before players, draw a 3 card hand, and can play _only two cards out of the three_, discarding the other card.

 ### Any Card:
 * Move 1 zone.